FOREX-Dollar up, euro down as pair face off in rate hike tussle

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Herbert Lash; Additional reporting by Tommy Wilkes in London; Editing by Will Dunham, Frank Jack Daniel, Mark Heinrich and Andrea Ricci)
+(Reporting by Herbert Lash; Additional reporting by Tommy Wilkes in London; Editing by Andrea Ricci and Alison Williams)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019))